NazemMoujdeen/NazemMoujdeen/README.md

 Right now, I'm exploring and understanding how to make applications with Java and Spring Boot, and building modern, responsive frontends with React.

 🚀 What I'm Currently Working On
-   - I’m building a Full-Stack Pokédex Application using Spring Boot for the REST API and React for the UI.
+   - I’m building a Full-Stack Pokédex Application using Spring Boot for the REST API using PostgreSQL for the database and React for the UI.
    - I’m looking to collaborate on interesting open-source projects, especially those involving Java or JavaScript.
    - I’m seeking to deepen my knowledge of advanced React concepts like state management and client-side routing.
 ###